American march music: Military march form

 Next comes the breakstrain or breakup strain (sometimes called the dogfight or interlude), making it the fourth melody heard.
 This strain is loud, intense, and marcato.
 Its purpose can be found in its title, as it literally breaks a gap between the trio sections, providing contrast to the usually softer trio melodies and generating excitement for the listener.
 Most breakstrains resemble a conversation between the upper woodwinds and the low brass.
 The final measures typically contain tension-building chords or chromatic motifs.

 The breakstrain is usually 16 bars long, as in the case of "Hands Across the Sea", but marches vary: "The Washington Post" and "The Interlochen Bowl" have eight-bar breakstrains, where "On the Mall" and "The Purple Pageant" have 12-bar, and "The Thunderer" has a 15-bar breakstrain.
 "The Stars and Stripes Forever" has a 24-bar breakstrain.

-After the breakstrain, the trio is repeated again.
-The trio after the breakstrain is usually played in the same style as the first, but sometimes counter-melodies or obbligatos are added to these latter runs of the trio.
+After the breakstrain, the trio is usually repeated again, but sometimes the march goes straight to the final trio, as in "U.S. Field Artillery March" (the "Caisson Song") by John Philip Sousa; most of Goldman's marches in the military form also did this, with the trio only being played twice and the breakstrain once.
+The trio after the breakstrain (when it is not the final trio) is usually played in the same style as the first, but sometimes counter-melodies or obbligatos are added to these latter runs of the trio.
 Now the breakstrain is played again and the march moves to the final trio.

 The final trio is known as the grandioso, trio grandioso or trio, which typically, as the grand finale, is played through much more loudly than previous runs of the trio.
 It sometimes adds yet another counter-melody or obligato (such as the one in "The Stars and Stripes Forever") and uses all instrumental sections of the band, bringing everything to a close.
 The grandioso is the most exciting section of the march; its role is to make the trio melody memorable to the listener.

-The stinger

 The last measure of the march sometimes contains a stinger, a I chord played in unison on the downbeat after a quarter rest.
 Most, but not all, marches carry a stinger.
 "Semper Fidelis" is a famous march that does not have an ending stinger when not recapitulated back to the beginning of the march (see below).
 Most marches end at forte volume (loud); one that does not is Sousa's "Manhattan Beach", which ends fading away.

-In some military marches, such as "U.S. Field Artillery March" (the "Caissons Song") by John Philip Sousa, there is only one "playing" (or run) of the breakstrain, resulting in only two playings of the trio.
-Apart from "On the Mall", "the Chimes of Liberty", and a couple of others, Goldman's marches in the military form had only two playings (two runs) of the trio.